 - Reduce or eliminate the use of pesticides and fertilizers, particularly near water.

 - Take the natural landscape into consideration when doing any construction or alterations around your property.

 - In the larger picture, lightening your footprint is also the way to go.
 Easy adjustments can be made that make big differences personally, locally and globally.
 Using alternative energy sources where possible, recycling, reducing light pollution, choosing alternative modes of travel and even buying locally do a lot to support economic and environmental sustainability at all scales.

-Site Visits and Stewardship Plans
+Site Visits and Plans

-Should your property warrant some enhancements, any alteration or restoration should be done considering the surrounding environment including: forest type, cover, hydrology, plant hardiness zone etc. Native seed sources should be sought, and plants should come from local seed sources within the same plant hardiness zone.
+Should a property warrant some enhancements, any alteration or restoration should be done considering the surrounding environment including: forest type, cover, hydrology, plant hardiness zone etc. Native seed sources should be sought, and plants should come from local seed sources within the same plant hardiness zone.
 Be careful when bringing in heavy equipment or external sources of materials.
 Seeds of invasive species often hitch a ride, and may cause more damage than the restoration intended.
 Removal of established invasive species is a great form of restoration in itself.